 The collapse panels contain the most relevant information which the user needs to see right away.

 There is a designated section for notes, an option for batch selection in order to send multiple inquiries.

 The panel to the left provides the option to generate a demo and see what results will be given if the financing amount is higher or lower, the same with a payment duration or other criteria that might be flexible.

-Requested feature - view historical data
+2. Feature request: view historical data

 Having an overview of the company's financial history will provide Fincompare's financial advisors with more information that could be utilised to closing a deal and will also save time and hassle for both sides in collecting this information.

 The challenge was a conceptual one as well as a technical one: the input fields we were using were too clumsy to be used side by side as rows or columns, and there was a demand from the user side to have both “Balance” historical data and “PNL” historical data.

 Each of those two has time frames that need to be adjusted, and the more requirements I gathered - the more complicated this task appeared to be.

 In this feature, the majority of research time was spent on figuring out, along with the developer, what sort of table would meet the user's needs, as the needs were many:

 Inline editing, option to add adjust criteria for information types, option to view selected or expanded the amount of data, option to add data.